v-pat/fiberforge/README.md

 - Please note that the values given in front of column names, will be used to only determine type of column and will not be added in database as first row of table.

-- Before running downloaded code, make sure you have mysql running and you should have a database of name of ```appName```.
+- Before running downloaded code, make sure you have service of your chosen database running and you should have a database of name of ```appName```.